AP 7400 Employee Travel

 BUSINESS MEALS/MEETINGS

 Business meals are those taken with guests, colleagues, or donors, during which focused business discussions take place.
 Business meals are also those taken with other employees when, to ensure confidentiality, business must be conducted off campus.
-When authorized by a department, business meals may also be taken with other employees for reward, recognition, or other appropriate business purpose.
+When authorized by a department, business meals may also be taken with other employees for reward, recognition, or other appropriate business purposes.
 Business meals with vague, unfocused purposes (such as “to foster collaboration between departments”) are not reimbursed.

-The focused purpose of a business meal (such as “to plan activities for orientation”), the type of meal (breakfast, lunch, or dinner), and a list of attendees (or a number, if there are more than 10 names) must be clearly documented on the reimbursement request.
+The focused purpose of a business meal (such as “to plan activities for orientation”), the type of meal (breakfast, lunch, or dinner), and a list of attendees (or a number, if there are more than ten names) must be clearly documented on the reimbursement request.

 The College will reimburse expenses for department retreats for the purpose of improving employee morale and/or establishing goals and objectives.